Substance Use Disorders In Professional Athletes

-At the start of the treatment process, a plan will be formulated on how to best achieve detox, treatment, and a successful aftercare plan.
+At the start of the treatment process, a plan will be formulated on how to achieve detox, treatment, and a successful aftercare plan.
 Depending on the substance, pharmacologic interventions may be implemented to ease the process.
 For those addicted to a drug like opioids or alcohol, a medically supervised detox will be conducted to start ridding the body of the substance it is dependent on.
 Medical professionals can offer medications and care to make the detox safer and easier.
 It is never recommended to try and detox alone, as detoxing from certain substances can be fatal.

 Counseling and psychiatric support will be a major facet of rehab for professional athletes.
 Some research has found success with the counseling approach of motivational interviewing.
 This approach helps patients change their behavior by exploring their motives.
 Along with clinician empathy, research published by the National Institutes of Health states that part of this tactic includes, “Developing discrepancies between where the athlete wants to go in life after sport and the impact that continued use of the substance might have on those goals.
 During this process, the provider helps athletes to clarify conflict among their values, motives, interest, and behaviors.”

 Get Help Today

 Feelings of despair and shame often hold people back from seeking treatment.
 They try to handle it on their own or hide it from others, but this method has been tried and failed by millions.
-There are numerous options when choosing a rehab facility that can align to your needs and desires.
+There are numerous options when choosing a rehab facility.
 Don’t wait any longer, reach out to a treatment provider for a private conversation on what your options are.